marcowurth/P3-microphysics-icon/interfaces/icon/README.md

 ## Usage
 ### Main namelist settings
-Apart from the `&comin_nml` group you need to set `inwp_gscp` to -1 (external microphysics) and turn off saturation adjustment schemes.
+Apart from the `&comin_nml` group you need to set `inwp_gscp` to -1 (external microphysics) and turn off the saturation adjustment since the condensation is done within P3.
 Using 3-moments for the ice phase is recommended for all cases since it does barely need more computing time.
 The number of ice categories has a larger effect on runtime, 2 is a good intermediate setting.
 When using only 1 larger ice particles will be numerically diluted/shrunk in regions of ice nucleation because the gamma distribution does only represent one size peak that cannot well describe very small and large ice particles.
 ```
 &nwp_phy_nml
  inwp_gscp                   =                         -1         ! -1: external microphysics via ComIn